 These listings usually give potential investors exclusive access to the inventory and better chances of closing the deal.
 In order to access these listings, investors can directly approach real estate agents or homeowners to inquire about them.

 Inquire from Homeowners

-Also, don’t rule out properties which had been neglected especially if you can afford the repairs and restoration.
-Perhaps you can find a homeowner who’s no longer interested to spend on a property’s upkeep and would be more than happy to dispose it at a lower price.
+Also, don’t rule out properties that had been neglected especially if you can afford the repairs and restoration.
+Perhaps you can find a homeowner who’s no longer interested to spend on a property’s upkeep and would be more than happy to dispose of it at a lower price.

 The internet is a powerful tool and it’s where you can find a lot of information about real estate investing and properties for sale.
 You may search and browse through Search Engines or via Agency-Specific sites.
 Either way, the chances of finding reasonable deals are always high just as long as you know exactly what you’re looking for in terms of type and location, and you have your budget requirements at hand.
 Here are some suggestions;

 realtor.com – the official website of the National Association of Realtors which hosts listings for homes, lands, and rentals

 Trulia – provides information on how to calculate mortgage rates and find local agents

 Zillow – a popular starting point to calculate and understand the market value of a home